 Watch: Cyndi Lauper and Forty to None Project Take on Washington

-February 2, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+February 2, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 Don’t miss tonight’s episode of Cyndi Lauper: Still So Unusual, featuring True Colors co-founder and music legend Cyndi Lauper and the Forty to None Project as they take on Washington in a continued effort to combat the pervasive issue of LGBT youth homelessness.